gcs-unison/Cech-scale/README.md

 the paper "A numerical approach for the filtered generalized Cech complex", by Jesus F. Espinoza, Rosalia Hernandez-Amador, Hector Alfredo Hernandez Hernandez and Beatriz Ramonetti Valencia.
+* Tim Voght's C implementation of the intersection of two circles.